 The other unexpected gift of entering into the rhythm and routine of the daily prayers is that such a discipline is meant as something all of us do and, more specifically, the leadership of these prayers rightly falls to the laity.
 (Remember our baptismal vows, to continue “in the prayers” [BCP., page 304.].
 In this fashion, St. Philip’s not only offers the night prayers daily; the leadership of Compline is almost exclusively handled by the members of the parish.
 And it is wonderful to see the blossoming confidence that each of our lay officiants conveys, as they take responsibility for guiding us in these prayers.

-And if you would like to learn how to lead the night prayers, please contact Deacon Jason or The Rev. Michael and we will be delighted to add you to the list of helpful officiants.
+And if you would like to learn how to lead the night prayers, please contact Father Michael and he will be delighted to add you to the list of helpful officiants.